lipengfeizju/bipedal_robot/README.md

 # What is this repository for? #

-This repository contains a bunch of codes that we wrote to control the bipedal robot ¡®nao¡¯.
+This repository contains a bunch of codes that we wrote to control the bipedal robot 'nao'.
 We adapt the ZMP theory to control the robot.
-Since there are several joints on the robot, we use the quaternions or rotation matrix to calculate the position and rotation of robot¡¯s foots and hands.
-However, we didn¡¯t find the analytic solutions of the equation.
-So we use numerical method to calculate the joints¡¯ angels when calculating the balls¡¯ direction.
+Since there are several joints on the robot, we use the quaternions or rotation matrix to calculate the position and rotation of robot's foots and hands.
+However, we didn't find the analytic solutions of the equation.
+So we use numerical method to calculate the joints' angels when calculating the balls' direction.

 # Results #
 ## Images ##